divechan/docs/docs/contracts/v2/concepts/01-protocol-overview/03-smart-contracts.md

 title: Smart contracts
 ---

+*Rails Network utilizes the tried and tested Uniswap V2 libraries.
+Below is information about the Uniswap V2 Smart Contracts directly from Uniswap:*

 Uniswap V2 is a binary smart contract system.
 [Core](#core) contracts provide fundamental safety guarantees for all parties interacting with Uniswap.
 [Periphery](#periphery) contracts interact with one or more core contracts but are not themselves part of the core.

 # Core